MateoLa/hola-plex/README.md

 Now you will see your "self" secured page.

-## Why the nginx_new container is ssl capable and the nginx container don't if both share the same nginx.conf?
+## Why the nginx_new container is ssl capable and the nginx container don't if both use the same nginx.conf file?